Vikas-Singh-Negi/SpatialDS/README.md

 2. Interactive map view further adds a flexibility to end user to interact with the analyzed data

-3. Visual reception of cluster of old sites and new sites and their relative distance on map make sit incredically easy to do the estimation.
+3. Visual reception of cluster of old sites and new sites and their relative distance on map makes it incredibly easy to do the budget estimation.

 [![Spatial Data Science using Python:Proximity Analysis](https://img.youtube.com/vi/49UftaLGXGU/0.jpg)](https://www.youtube.com/watch?v=49UftaLGXGU)